brichards21/calendar-project/index.md

 -   I accomplish the most homework on Wednesdays and Saturdays.

-How much time do I spend multitasking while doing my homework on a weekly basis?
+How much time per week do I spend multitasking while doing my homework?

 -   I multitask on homework more than I intend to.
 While I intend to multitask about 22% of the time, I actually end up multitasking